Do you say “thank you” like you mean it or do you just say it casually and almost apologetically?

 I shall always remember the day when I invited a new friend for dinner and she asked if she could bring something – I simply suggested she brought a huge appetite.

-Yet, when she turned up she came laden with gifts – thank you card, flowers, a bottle of wine and something for dessert!
+She turned up laden with gifts – a thank you card, flowers, a bottle of wine and something for dessert!
 It was so thoughtful and unexpected; to this day I still share her story like I am doing right now.

-The most beautiful thing about truly thanking someone is that it creates a deeper and instant bond between people.
+The most beautiful thing about truly thanking someone and expressing your gratitude is that it creates a deeper and instant bond between people.

 Many a time a harried shop assistant has been working for many hours and has to face demanding customers.
 Yet it will take very little on your part to improve his or her day by showing your appreciation.